sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-3.md

 ### Logo Design: 5 points

+- No extraneous paths
-- Design makes uses of
+- Makes use of boolean groups
+- Is an identifiable logo

 ### Design Variations: 5 points

 - SVG quality
-- Uses one of the above specified variations
+- Uses one of the variations specified in the instructions

 ### SVG in HTML: 5 points

 - CSS is used to style paths
 - Colour styled using css
+- Use at least 1 other css property to enhance your design on a web page

 ### General: 5 points

 - README file that includes:
-  - Name and course number
-  - Course Number
-  - Link to github repo and live github page
-  - Brief description of your design concept
+  - Description of your design concept **important**
+- HTML and css code quality
+- Proper file structure **important**
+  - follows rules for html project covered in cpnt-260
+  - logos are in a directory inside assets

 ---